Gaitsgory's central functor and the Arkhipov-Bezrukavnikov equivalence in mixed characteristic: Exotic -structure on the Springer resolution

 \section{Exotic $t$-structure on the Springer resolution}

-The equivalence in \Cref{thm_A-B} allows us to transport the perverse $t$-structure on $\scrD_{\mathrm{cons}}(\Hk_{\calI\calW})$ to a $t$-structure which we call the \textit{exotic t-structure} on $\mathrm{Perf}([\hat{G}\backslash \hat{\calN}_{\mathrm{Spr}}])$, at least when $G$ is of type $A$.
+The equivalence in \Cref{thm_A-B} allows us to transport the perverse $t$-structure on $\scrD_{\mathrm{cons}}(\Hk_{\calI\calW})$ to a $t$-structure which we call the \textit{exotic t-structure} on $\mathrm{Perf}([\hat{G}\backslash \hat{\calN}_{\mathrm{Spr}}])$, at least when $G$ has enough minuscules.
 The exotic t-structure has been intrinsically studied in \cite{Bez06,MR16}.
-In this section, we discuss the exotic t-structure obtained via our object $\Fl_\calI$, and explain how it will be used to prove the assertions in \Cref{remark_regular_quotient} for type $A$ groups.
+In this section, we discuss the exotic t-structure obtained via our object $\Fl_\calI$, and explain how it will be used to prove the assertions in \Cref{remark_regular_quotient} for groups with enough minuscules.